spryker/oryx/docs/oryx/architecture/dependency-injection/dependency-injection-advanced-strategies.md

 ---
-title: "Dependency Injection: Advanced strategies"
+title: 'Dependency Injection: Advanced strategies'
 description: Strategies for using DI that cover advanced use cases
 template: concept-topic-template
 last_updated: Apr 13, 2023